 5. Where you’ll use your welder?

 Some welders should only be used indoors.
 But other welders, like stick welders, can be used in rain, snow, or other adverse weather conditions.
 Keep this in mind when looking to purchase a welder.

 6. What kinds of materials you’re looking to weld?

 Almost all welders can only handle specific materials.
 For instance, MIG welding is primarily used for welding steel, stainless steel, and aluminum.
 TIG welders, however, cannot handle aluminum or heavy-duty metals such as cast iron.
 Stick welding is ideal for strongly welding metals like cast iron or alloys.

 Yes, by far and large, stick welding is stronger than MIG welding.
 Although stick welding can weld some of the same materials such as steel and stainless steel, MIG welding is too weak for thicker materials such as cast iron.
 Stick welding, on the other hand, can accommodate heavier and thicker materials such as cast iron.

 What Is the Strongest Type of Welding?

 As stated above, stick welding is the strongest type of welding.
 TIG welding tends to be aesthetically pleasing and is more likely to be used for artistic projects such as sculptures or welds on motorcycles or the outside of cars.
-MIG welding is best for thinner metals and projects whereas stick welding is specifically suited for more heavy duty projects such as pipes or projects incorporating thick steel.
-No other welding process can be used on cast iron either.
+MIG welding is best for thinner metals whereas stick welding is specifically suited for more heavy duty materials such as pipes or projects incorporating thick steel.
+Other than stick welding, no other welding process can be used on cast iron either.
 Thus, stick welding is best classified as the strongest type of welding.